Noovolari/leapp/docs/troubleshooting/faq.md

 * create a [Fork](https://github.com/Noovolari/leapp/fork) of the Noovolari/leapp GitHub repository;
 * create a new Pull Request from your forked leapp GitHub repository;
-* set up your local environment following '[Install dependencies and build packages](https://github.com/Noovolari/leapp/blob/master/DEVELOPMENT.md#development-environment-setup)' section of the DEVELOPMENT.md;
+* set up your local environment following _[Install dependencies and build packages](https://github.com/Noovolari/leapp/blob/master/DEVELOPMENT.md#development-environment-setup)_ section of the DEVELOPMENT.md;
 * add the Identity Provider-specific authentication URL RegEx filter to the Leapp Core [authenticationUrlRegexes](https://github.com/Noovolari/leapp/blob/beadb073ea99eb71cdf56982851604172bfdba0a/packages/core/src/services/aws-saml-assertion-extraction-service.ts) Map;
-* follow the last part of the '[Install dependencies and build packages](https://github.com/Noovolari/leapp/blob/master/DEVELOPMENT.md#development-environment-setup)' section of the DEVELOPMENT.md to build the solution for both the CLI and the Desktop App;
+* follow the last part of the _[Install dependencies and build packages](https://github.com/Noovolari/leapp/blob/master/DEVELOPMENT.md#development-environment-setup)_ section of the DEVELOPMENT.md to build the solution for both the CLI and the Desktop App;
 * push your changes to your forked repository and propose to merge them to the main repository.

-If you need more details about the implementation, please check the 'How to add a new SAML IdP preset authentication URL' section of the [DEVELOPMENT.md](https://github.com/Noovolari/leapp/blob/master/DEVELOPMENT.md).
+If you need more details about the implementation, please check the _How to add a new SAML IdP preset authentication URL_ section of the [DEVELOPMENT.md](https://github.com/Noovolari/leapp/blob/master/DEVELOPMENT.md).